How to make a referral

 The Linden Oaks Resource and Referral Department offers information to school staff on resources available in the community and at Linden Oaks.
 The team consists of licensed professionals who are available around the clock to provide resources, information and assessments of your students with behavioral health issues.

-Behavioral health assessments are always free and strictly confidential.
+Behavioral health assessments are always strictly confidential.
 During an assessment, a licensed professional will give a level of care recommendation for a student and will consult with the student’s family.
 Regardless of the level of care recommended, our staff will work with the student, his or her family, and school to ensure consistent communication and a smooth transition back to school.